MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 SDK Version 4 supports multiple map providers and provides a generic interface for registering events.
 In version 3 the event listners was set up directly on the map provider.
 The SDK will take care of setting the correct listners in the map for which the SDK has been initialized.
 This makes sure that the App will have the same interface no matter what map provider is used.
 It will also make it easier to swich map provider at a later date.

-The following events can be set up for subscription:
-TBD: (Esben to provide list)

 ### V3